 You will see machinery from the early years, used to grow and harvest the crop, as well as how methods evolved over the decades.

-You will also learn much more about the cranberry itself, from how it's grown, harvested and it's importance as a valuable food source.
+You will also learn much more about the cranberry itself, from how it's grown and harvested and its importance as a valuable food source.

 INDIVIDUAL TOURS - Leisurely walk through the Museum at your own pace.

-LARGE GROUP GUIDED MUSEUM TOURS - Call ahead to schedule a Guided Large Tour.
+LARGE GROUP GUIDED MUSEUM TOURS - Available for groups of 10 or more.
+Call ahead to schedule a guided tour.
 Perfect for:

 School Field Trips